axelarnetwork/axelar-docs/STYLE-GUIDE.md

 ### When referring to a third party user or developer

-* Use the singular “they” when referring to a third party user or developer.
+* Use the singular "they" when referring to a third party user or developer.

 |  **Recommended**  |  **Not recommended** |
 | --- | --- |